savonet/book/audio.md

 #### Deactivating clocks

-Although we do not recommend it, in some situation it is possible to solve clock conflicts by deactivating the clock of a particular operators, often an input one.
+Although we do not recommend it, in some situations it is possible to solve clock conflicts by deactivating the clock of a particular operator, often an input one.
 For instance, the script

 ```{.liquidsoap include="liq/bad/clock_safe.liq" from=1}
 ```